jupyter-server/enterprise_gateway/docs/source/devinstall.md

 make test
 ```

-### Integration testing
+[//]: # ### Integration Testing

-Integration testing could be a manual procedure, i.e. first open a sample notebook on a web browser
+[//]: #Integration testing could be a manual procedure, i.e. first open a sample notebook on a web browser
-and then run all the codes, get all outputs and compare if the outputs are the same compared to the
+[//]: #and then run all the codes, get all outputs and compare if the outputs are the same compared to the
-sample notebook *ground truth* outputs.
+[//]: #sample notebook *ground truth* outputs.
 However, it is also feasible to do integration testing
-programmatically.
+[//]: #programmatically.

-On a high level, the first step is to parse a notebook as an entity consisted of multiple code messages
+[//]: #On a high level, the first step is to parse a notebook as an entity consisted of multiple code messages
-(inputs and outputs).
+[//]: #(inputs and outputs).
 Then ask a given Enterprise Gateway service to create (via `POST`) a new kernel
-based on the kernel name of the notebook entity, via the REST API e.g.
+[//]: #based on the kernel name of the notebook entity, via the REST API e.g.
-`http://<Enterprise Gateway Host IP and Port>/api/kernels`.
+[//]: #`http://<Enterprise Gateway Host IP and Port>/api/kernels`.
 After there is a kernel ID and the new
-kernel is ready, for each of the code cell in the notebook entity, a code message needs be sent to
+[//]: #kernel is ready, for each of the code cell in the notebook entity, a code message needs be sent to
-the Enterprise Gateway service via socket API connection, e.g.
+[//]: #the Enterprise Gateway service via socket API connection, e.g.
-`ws://<Enterprise Gateway Host IP and Port>/api/kernels/<kernel ID>/channels`.
+[//]: #`ws://<Enterprise Gateway Host IP and Port>/api/kernels/<kernel ID>/channels`.
 After all the outputs
-are received for a notebook entity, its outputs should be compared with the *ground truth* outputs
+[//]: #are received for a notebook entity, its outputs should be compared with the *ground truth* outputs
-on the sample notebook.
+[//]: #on the sample notebook.
 If there is anything unexpected, the test could be marked as failed.